bhargavbhat/udpfwd/README.md

 - Requires IPv4 Addresses (name resolution & IPv6 support not implemented)
 - Max. message size is fixed to `128` (can be changed in source code)
 - UDP payload can be logged to console by defining `VERBOSE` and recompiling
+- UDP KeepAlive messages (empty UDP packet with len=0) sent to server are supported.
+The Timeout value between packets can be adjusted in source code.
+A Timeout of `0` disables this feature.
+Contents of the KeepAlive message can be customized in code as well

 ### External Dependencies
 - Requires `netcat` and `socat` for test scripts